 The FY 2013 Budget

-Here's a breakdown of the major components of the FY 2013 budget, updated with figures from the release of the FY 2014 budget on April 10, 2013.
-Keep in mind that the FY 2014 budget assumes that sequestration will be repealed by Congress, and imposes its own spending cuts.
-Congress has said this budget will also not be passed.
-However, it's the most recent estimate of actual government revenue for FY 2013.
-It also gives you an idea of the President's priorities, as expressed through funding.
+Here's a breakdown of the major components of the President's FY 2013 budget, updated with figures from the release of his FY 2014 budget on April 10, 2013.
+It assumed sequestration was repealed, and suggested the President's spending cuts.
+A review of this budget gives you an idea of the President's priorities, as expressed through funding.

 The Federal government expected to receive $2.712 trillion in revenue in FY 2013.
 Income taxes contributed 46%, payroll taxes were 34%, corporate taxes were 11%, and the remaining 9% came from excise taxes, estate taxes and other miscellaneous sources.
 Here's the actual breakdown of tax amounts: